vidjil/vidjil/doc/user.md

 ## Groups

 Each patient, run or set is assigned to at least one group.
-Users are assigned to diffrent groups and therefore gain access to any patients, runs or sets that said group has access to.
+Users are assigned to different groups and therefore gain access to any patients, runs or sets that said group has access to.

+Groups may be nested.
-There are also groups that may be clustered together.
-Usually this represents an organisation, such as a Hospital.
+For example, a group may represents an organization, such as a hospital or a network of hospitals.
+Subgroups may be created for individual labs and/or for different roles in the labs.
-The organisation has a group to which subgroups are associated.
-This allows users with different sets of permissions to gain access to files uploaded to the organisation's group automatically.
+This allows users to have different sets of permissions while accessing to some of the files uploaded to the organization's group.

 Users may be a part of several groups.
-By default Users are assigned their personnal group to which they can upload files and be the sole possessor of an access to this file.
+By default Users are assigned their personal group to which they can upload files and be the sole possessor of an access to this file.
-Different groups implies different sets of permissions.
-A user may not have the same permissions on a file accessed from an organisation's group as (s)he does on files from her/his personnal group, or even from a group associated to another organisation.
+Different groups imply different sets of permissions.
+A user may not have the same permissions on a file accessed from an organization's group as (s)he does on files from her/his personal group, or even from a group associated to another organization.

 The different permissions that can be attributed are:

-  - Read: Permissions to view patients/runs/sets to which a group or organisation has access to
+  - Read: Permissions to view patients/runs/sets to which a group or organization has access to
   - Create: Permissions to create patients/runs/sets
   - Upload: Permissions to upload samples to the patients/runs/sets of a group
-  - Run: Permissions to run vidjil on an uploaded samples to the patients/runs/sets of a group
+  - Run: Permissions to run Vidjil on an uploaded samples to the patients/runs/sets of a group
   - View Details: Permissions to view patient/run/set data in an unencrypted manner for the patients/runs/sets of a group
   - Save: Permissions to save an analysis for the patients/runs/sets of a group